integrativesoft/foton/docs/README.md

 Foton is prototype for an Electron alternative written in C# by Integrative Software LLC and contributors.

 ## Quick start
-First, download and install C# in Visual Studio - last version is required.
+First, download and install C# in Visual Studio or VSCode - last version is required.

 ## Features
 - Minimal size